-Open sheds are provided for dayboys coming to school by bicycle.
-For security reasons, bicycles should not be left at school over half-term or during holidays.
-Dayboys are recommended not to leave their bicycles at school overnight.
+Open sheds are provided for day students coming to school by bicycle.
+For security reasons, bicycles should not be left at school over half term or during holidays.
+Day students are recommended not to leave their bicycles at school overnight.
 Parents are asked to make sure that their child is aware that, for the benefit of pedestrians, cycling is not allowed on the site and that the use of safety helmets is compulsory when riding to and from school.